 Donor Advised Funds

-These funds area flexible, personalized way for donors to support nonprofit organizations in the Central Susquehanna region.
-They allow donors to make a charitable contributions, receive an immediate tax deduction, and then recommend grants from the fund over time.
+These funds are a flexible, personalized way for donors and corporate donors to support nonprofit organizations in the Central Susquehanna region or a more broadly defined area.
+They allow donors to make a charitable contribution, receive an immediate tax deduction, and then recommend grants from the fund over time.

 Grantmaking: The fundholder recommends grants annually to support nonprofit organizations of their choice.
 Foundation staff will receive the fundholder's recommendations, which can change annually.